GlasgowEmbedded/glasgow/README.md

 ### ... with Linux?

-You will need git and Python 3.7 (or a newer version, in which case replace `3.7` with that version below).
-On a Debian or Ubuntu system these can be installed with:
+You will need git and Python 3.8 (or newer).
+On a Debian (11 or newer) or Ubuntu (20.04 or newer) system these can be installed with:

-    apt-get install --no-install-recommends git python3.7 python3-setuptools \
+    apt install --no-install-recommends \
-      python3-libusb1 python3-aiohttp python3-bitarray
+      git python3 python3-setuptools python3-pip python3-libusb1 python3-aiohttp python3-bitarray

+    python3 --version

 You will also need Yosys and nextpnr-ice40, both from the master branch.
 Follow the setup instructions for [Yosys](https://github.com/yosysHQ/yosys/#setup) and [nextpnr](https://github.com/YosysHQ/nextpnr/#nextpnr-ice40).